Kaardal88/Kaardal88/README.md

 Frontend Developer
 ------------------

 I am a student at Noroff Vocational School.
-I can't wait to use my new skills in real projects!
+I can't wait to use my new skills!

 * 🌍  I'm based in Bergen/Osterøy
-* 🧠  I'm currently working on my exam-1.
-We're going to make a blog site using html, css, javascript and wordpress REST api
+* 🧠  Besides following the study plan at Noroff, I have two side projects.
+That way I always have something on my mind!
 * ⚡  I daydream of using my born-with skills (illustrating) together with my new skills as a Frontend Developer

 ### Skills